physnerds/dune2d/README.md

 ### Angles in RotateToBeam(det_loc)
 The angles are set in "etract_duneflux.h".
 The function that actually does the rotation is "RotateToBeam(TVector3 theta_rot)" which then calls the functions "RotatePhi and RotateTheta" as consequitive linear operation.
-Both Theta and Phi are meant to be in radians (AND NOT DEGREES) and assumes that the axis of rotation between the Beam Frame and Detector Frame is MC 0.
+Both Theta and Phi are meant to be in radians (AND NOT DEGREES).